Updated on

-Extended wear lenses are available for purchase for overnight or continuous wear.
-Continuous wear will range according to your eye care professional’s recommendations and the product itself.
+Extended wear lenses are becoming more popular because of their convenience and flexibility.
+However, continuous wear will range according to a professional’s recommendations and the product itself.
+It will also depend on your eye health.

 Be sure to consult your eye doctor before sleeping in any contact lenses.